chris-cc-eth/SC6101-Term-Paper/README.md

 ## Task Distribution

 1. Editor (alicesin615, chris-cc-eth):
-   - Coordinates overall efforts and timelines
+   - Coordinates overall effort and timeline
-   - Sets up and manages shared documents and project management tools
+   - Set up and manage shared documents and project management tools
    - Oversees the integration of all sections
    - Writes the abstract
-   - Handles final formatting and compilation
+   - Handles overall formatting and compilation
-   - Responsible for the conclusion section
+   - Responsible for the conclusion section of the paper

 2. Introduction and Background Specialist (natalieybl):
-   - Writes the introduction, including the problem statement
+   - Writes the introduction of the paper, including the problem statement
    - Expands on the provided background information
    - Describes the chosen DAPP in detail
-   - Explains the criticality of the chosen issue for this use case
+   - Introduces & explains the criticality of the chosen issue for this use case

 3. Literature Survey Team (SNDZIL and vinothkumarmohanraj):
    - Conducts a comprehensive literature review from both academic and industry perspectives
    - Person A focuses on academic sources
    - Person B focuses on industry reports, whitepapers, and technical documentation
    - Collaboratively identifies and summarizes major considerations
-   - Writes the literature review section
+   - Writes the literature review section of the paper

 4. Analysis Specialist (alicesin615, chris-cc-eth):
-   - Analyzes the major considerations
+   - Analyzes the major considerations in depth
    - Evaluates their impact and ramifications on the chosen application
    - Writes the analysis section of the paper

 5. Solutions and Future Work Specialist (b21quocbao):
    - Proposes strategies and mechanisms to address the major concerns
    - Researches existing solutions and potentially develops novel approaches
-   - Writes the proposed solutions section
+   - Writes the proposed solutions section of the paper
    - Outlines future work and research directions